stackbit-projects/bakerwriting-9f59b/content/pages/contact.md

     padding_bottom: small
     has_border: false
     background_color: none
-    content: |
+    content: >
       Tell me what you need and I will get back to you as soon as possible.
+If someone referred you please let me know so I can thank them.
   - title_align: left
     content: >
       Tell me what you need and I will get back to you as soon as possible.
 If